Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 and the final seek landed at 2398.911 s.
 The OSS stream remained paused throughout.

 The HLS source no longer models a VOD as one giant concatenated byte stream.
-It retains resolved segment URLs and cumulative `#EXTINF` timing, owns one MPEG-TS demuxer for the active segment, and on seek jumps directly to the target segment before asking the inner MPEG-TS demuxer for the nearest video access point at or before the raw target PTS.
-This avoids probing the byte lengths of every preceding segment.
+It retains resolved segment URLs and cumulative `#EXTINF` timing, owns one active MPEG-TS demuxer plus one HLS-local prepared successor, and on seek jumps directly to the target segment before asking the inner MPEG-TS demuxer for the nearest video access point at or before the raw target PTS.
+A successful landing invalidates the previous successor slot and starts preparation after the actual landed segment; readahead failures are retained until the successor is needed.
+This avoids both probing every preceding segment length and the normal synchronous next-segment HTTP startup at EOF.
 Playlist `#EXTINF` totals are also propagated as the player-visible duration.

 Audio and video now arrive through separate bounded TrackSink channels.
 Sanctuary makes no assumption about cross-track callback interleaving: PTS is the media timeline, while